gogins/csound-webserver-opcodes/README.md

 `webkit_run_javascript` - Executes JavaScript source code asynchronously in the JavaScript context of the browser's default Web page.
-This can be used to inject new JavaScript modules, including the `Csound.js` Csound proxy, into existing Web pages, or for example to send Csound's runtime messages to the Web page for display there, or to send a generated score in JSON format for display on the page.
-Or it can be used to call existing functions in the JavaScript context.
-However, this opcode is asynchronous and does not return the last value produced by the evaluation of the JavaScript code.
+This can be used to to send a generated score in JSON format for display on the page, or to call existing functions in the JavaScript context.
+However, this opcode is asynchronous and does not directly return the last value produced by the evaluation of the JavaScript code.

-It is however possible to have the JavaScript code return a value by sending the value on a Csound message channel.
-This is still asynchronous, but it is possible to obtain a computed value in this way.
+It is however possible to have the JavaScript code return a value asynchronously, via the "on success" callback of the Csound API call.

 ## Syntax
 ```